vinei/PyconJP-proposal/start-a-python-community-and-prepare-for-pycon-cambodia.md

 - Talk in detail of existing tech related community in Cambodia

 ## Why did I choose this topic?
-I want to see my country to involve and grow in technology starting from lower education.
-There are many ways to support the community and young generation, but for me personally I can start doing the contribution through the community to keep encourage youngster to persue in tech skills even they're interest in becoming another profession, I want them to consider computer science as their secondary knowledge foundation.
+I want to see my country involved and grow in technology starting from lower education.
+There are many ways to support the community and young generation, but I can start doing contributions to the community to keep encouraging the youngster to pursue tech skills even if they're interested in becoming another profession, I want them to consider computer science as their secondary knowledge foundation.

 ## What the audience will learn and know-how from this topic
-- How is it so important for the tech play a role in development country
+- How is it so important for the tech to play a role in the development country
-- Basic understanding about STEM education program
+- Basic understanding of the STEM education program
-- Grasp an overview of situation of tech related in Cambodia
+- Grasp an overview of the situation of tech-related in Cambodia
 - Fundamental steps to start the local community
-- How to enage, sustain the community
+- How to engage, and sustain the community

 ## Prior knowledge the audience should have
 - Interested in tech